NYPL/nypl-library-card-app/README.md

    printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```

-Then double-click on the `localhost.crt` file to add it to your keychain.
+Then double-click on the `localhost.crt` file to add it to your keychain under "System".
 Change the settings to "Always Trust".

 Now run `npm run local-prod` to build and run the Next.js app with https.